Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 How to Increase Accuracy in Cycle Counting

 Inventory management professionals favor cycle counting to annual inventory counts for its time and cost savings.
-Improve accuracy by using a methodological approach that accounts for any unique business needs and human involvement.
+Companies can improve accuracy by using a methodological approach that accounts for any unique business needs and human involvement.

 Make sure teams do the work at a time that makes sense for the business.
 Some businesses prefer to count at the beginning of the day, citing fresh staff.
 Other organizations say the end of the day is better because it does not take away from the staff’s routine jobs.
 Some organizations use a warehouse management system to assign counting by station, so staff never have to leave their station to perform their counts.
 More ways to sharpen accuracy include: